ShabbirHasan1/polars-cf-peaks/README.md

 ## Current Query

 The run_batch function will store the result table in memory, but a limitation is that the dataset size cannot exceed the available memory.
-On the other hand, when run_batch outputs the result table to disk, it has the advantage of handling datasets that are larger than the available memory.
+On the other hand, when run_stream outputs the result table to disk, it has the advantage of handling datasets that are larger than the available memory.

 ```
 query1 = query(